mtmosier/sf-i-voice-companion/weaponGroupConfigurationReference.md

   # Executing evasive maneuvers
 ```

-Unlike normal weapon groups, emergency groups do not need the "fire" or "unlock" prefix, and they will always fire only once per command.
+Unlike normal weapon groups, emergency groups do not need the "fire" or "unload" prefix, and they will always fire only once per command.

 <a name="actionList"></a>